Ghulam-Rabbani-Azeem/Data_Engineering_Project/project/project-plan.md

 # Project Plan

 ## **Title**
-Analyzing the Impact of Renewable Energy Adoption on U.S. Carbon Emissions
+Impact of Renewable Energy Adoption on U.S. Carbon Emissions

 ## **Main Question**
 How does renewable energy adoption across different sectors and states in the U.S. impact carbon dioxide emissions?